rayestrada/toolkit/README.md

 All custom JS code should be written in init-script.js, or in the appropriate toolkit file (i.e. accordion.js can be updated to match your specific use case).

-**Adding a new module:**
+### Adding a new module

-- From NPM:
+#### From NPM
-  - Follow steps outlined in **Node** section below
+1. Follow steps outlined in **Node** section below
-  - Add a new JavaScript file to src/js/includes, declare your node_module dependency, and add any custom code
+2. Add a new JavaScript file to src/js/includes, declare your node_module dependency, and add any custom code
-  - Add your new file as a dependency in init-script.js
+3. Add your new file as a dependency in init-script.js
-    ```shell
+    ```
     require('./includes/my_new_file')
     ```

-- Custom Library:
+#### Custom Library
-  - Add a new JavaScript file to src/js/includes, and add any custom code
+1. Add a new JavaScript file to src/js/includes, and add any custom code
-  - Add your new file as a dependency in init-script.js
+2. Add your new file as a dependency in init-script.js
-    ```shell
+    ```
     require('./includes/my_new_file')
     ```

-**Adding a new JavaScript distribution file**
+### Adding a new JavaScript distribution file

 1. Add new file to src/js
-2. Open gulpfile.js and find ```var config```.
+2. Open gulpfile.js and find `var config`.
 This is where you define files to be compiled.
 3. Add your new file property to the scripts object
-    ```shell
+    ```
     new_file : 'path/to/file'
     ```
-4. Open webpack.config.js and find ```entry```.
+4. Open webpack.config.js and find `entry`.
 This is where you define where in the dist directory the new file will be placed, and the name of the output file itself.
 5. Add an entry for your new file
-    ```shell
+    ```
     'location/finalScriptName': gulpConfig.src.scripts.new_file
     ```

-**Including jQuery**
+### jQuery

 The toolkit will use jQuery from an external source loaded from a WordPress or Drupal install, or CDN.